Price: $999, £999

 - The best phones right now

 After testing the iPhone 12 Pro, I believe it’s worth the splurge for serious photographers, but heavy 5G use drains the battery quickly.
-Others may want to splurge on the iPhone 12 Pro Max, which offers a larger 6.7-inch inch display, even more more powerful cameras and longer battery life for $100 more.
-But as you'll see in my iPhone 12 Pro review, it's clearly one of the best camera phones around and one of the best phones you can buy period.
+Others may want the iPhone 12 Pro Max, which offers a larger 6.7-inch inch display, even more more powerful cameras and longer battery life for $100 more.
+The Samsung Galaxy S21 is another viable alternative, which starts at $799 and features a more powerful zoom and 120Hz display.

 iPhone 12 Pro review: Price and release date